-Fans of poker in India are well aware of the King of Instagram and high stakes poker player Dan Bilzerian.
+Fans of poker are well aware of the King of Instagram and high stakes poker player Dan Bilzerian.
 For several years now, the source of his funds have been questioned, and recently in an interview with Graham Besinger, Bilzerian spoke out.

 Son of Paul Bilzerian, who was a wealthy corporate raider in the 1980’s, a magazine had alleged in 2015 that the Dan, “is a beneficiary of—and party to—white collar crimes committed by his father.”

 He said, “I gave it all back.
 I gave it to my brother.
 I didn’t need it, didn’t want it, didn’t care.
 I never cared if people thought if I was good… I don’t care where they thought the money came from.”

 He further added, “For me, I just let people talk smack about my poker, and that I was bad and that I had a trust fund.
 ‘Cause that was all very helpful for me to get into these [poker] games… I never cared if people thought that I was good.
 I never cared how people thought that I got my money.
 I still don’t.”

 The 28th instalment of the Asian Tournament series is set to get underway at the Macau Poker Room at the City of Dreams, Macau

 The crime drama film Molly’s Game, based on the life of Molly Bloom, a woman who was convicted for running underground high stakes poker games, has been nominated for an Academy Award in the best adapted screenplay category.

 Professional poker players from around the globe have already begun preparations for the 49th annual World Series of Poker.